-Through September 2009, the District has facilitated the plugging of approximately 3,781 abandoned wells within Region II.
-The overall goal of this program is to protect available ground water resources from aging, uncontrolled or improperly constructed wells that are no longer in use.
-During FY 08-09, the District permitted the proper plugging of 270 wells in Santa Rosa, Okaloosa, and Walton counties.
+To date, the District has facilitated the plugging of at total 3,982 abandoned wells within Region II.
+The overall goal of this program is to protect available ground water resources from aging, uncontrolled, or improperly constructed wells that are no longer in use.
+During FY 2009-2010, the District permitted the proper plugging of 201 wells in Santa Rosa, Okaloosa, and Walton counties.
 The District achieves proper abandonment of such wells through two methods: requiring contractors to plug abandoned wells found on site during new well construction or initiating a well abandonment contract with a well owner or local government.